dagoonline/advent-of-code/README.md

 # Advent of code in Rust

+My [Advent of Code](https://adventofcode.com) solutions in Rust.
 Yay!
 This year for real! (no matter when you read this)